 In general, the community feedback phase was focused on identifying metrics for success based on critical outcomes.
 The desired outcomes have been organized into a framework of Community Themes or Drivers to provide structure to the plan analysis, recommendations, and implementation solutions.
-Identifying these themes and utilizing them as a framework for organizing the plan will provide community leaders with a set of filters for future strategic, policy, and project based decisions.
-The following graphic identifies the four Community Themes and the public consensus that framed the analysis, goals, and policies.
+Identifying these themes and utilizing them as a framework for organizing each Area Plan will provide community leaders with a set of filters for future strategic, policy, and project based decisions.
+The following graphic identifies the 4 Community Themes and the public consensus that framed the analysis, goals, and policies within Area 7.